 A firm handshake and warm greeting by name for each of us and we were off and hiking with President Bush through the Sequoia trees.
 President Bush gazed at carefully chosen natural landmarks (including the tree that would be named after him) along with other very large Sequoias.
 We gazed at the president gazing at trees.
 The president walked and we walked while staring at the president.
 The president stopped and we stopped, still staring at the president.
 I admit it – I had morphed from journalist into a full-fledged presidential groupie.

-So, at any point during my hike with President Bush do I recall him saying anything memorable or quote worthy?
+I have been asked if, at any point during my hike with President Bush, do I recall him saying anything politically memorable or quote worthy?
 Other than defending his environmental record at every opportunity (your opinion of the veracity of that claim will rest firmly on the platform of your party affiliation I suspect) he did make reference to God being an arsonist.
 I know what you are thinking, but I kid you not.
 After querying the USFS silviculturist about USFS policy on controlling forest fires, the president said, without prompting, that he had heard, “Lightening starts so many fires which means that God is an arsonist and that is why the forest looks so good.”
-No doubt, upon hearing this, Barbara issued quick instructions to White House staff to hide all matches.
+President Bush did say this with a wink, but his sense of humor notwithstanding, I have little doubt that upon hearing this, Barbara issued quick instructions to White House staff to hide all matches.

 All-in-all, it was an unforgettable day for this journalist.
+And I have nothing but admiration for President George H.W.
+Bush and the way he conducted himself and treated each of us, even this no-name reporter, with reverence and respect.
 And yes, I would do it again in a heartbeat if asked – though not holding my breath.
 Chalking this up to a once-in-a-lifetime moment – so it is when you get invited to go on a hike in the wilderness with the commander-in-chief of our country.

 On a personal note, what was most rewarding for me was observing Secretary Baker and his wife eagerly smelling the vanilla bark of a Jeffrey pine, picking up pine cones with fascination, and generally being the only members of the presidential party who seemed to be truly aware of what this walk really meant – a brief moment of peace in an otherwise frenetic world.